 There’s a good reason you are attracted to the unknown.
 Seeking the unexplained, the supernatural, and paranormal are part of our nature.
 Why does our culture place such an emphasis on discounting and ignoring the paranormal?
 Shouldn’t we learn to love this aspect of our nature?

-Guess what.
+Guess what?
 Our culture dominated by Western religious beliefs and they want to pretend along with them.
 They want you accept what they tell you.
-They tell you who and what to hate and to fear.
+Similarly, they tell you who and what to hate and to fear.
 They want you to stay within their boundaries.
 Because when you do what you are told, you are much easier to control.
 They make everything outside of their established boundaries taboo.
 But is ignoring it or pretending it doesn’t exist a good strategy?
 We don’t think so.

 What is the Supernatural?

 The supernatural includes everything that doesn’t fit nicely in the definition of normal.
 (1) That leaves a lot of room for abnormal experience.
 If we see something unusual, we try to place it within the normal frame of reference.
 We each have a unique worldview.
 So if two people view the same event, one person sees an alien spacecraft the other sees an angel.
 Our dominant cultural narrative teaches us what to classify as acceptable.

 When we explore the unknown, does this provide a break in perception?
 Perhaps so, but often the mind mis-classifies them because of our expectations.
 So, we must find a way to see through our expectations, because expectations distort reality.